gmacario/easy-build/build-yocto-genivi/README.md

     docker build -t my-build-yocto-genivi .

-## Running the Docker inside a container
+## Running the Docker image inside a container

 Prerequisite: the Docker image is already available locally.